Rajayne/Express/README.md

 - doesn't do anything but respond 404s
 - indicates server is running!
 - takes a port and callback: app.listen(port, function)
+- if port is 3000, will host server on localhost:3000
 - should always be at the bottom of a file

 # Route Handlers